apockill/pi_at_home/isaac_src/extensions/trajectory_synth/exts/trajectory_synth/docs/README.md

 # Python Extension Example [trajectory_synth]

-This is an example of pure python Kit extension.
-It is intended to be copied and serve as a template to create new extensions.
+This is my (Alex) first extension.
+It serves as an interface for starting & stopping trajectory recording, playback, and augmentation.

+The core purpose is to generate thousands of trajectories from a single human demonstration.